toni-schmitt/minishell/README.md

 The expander will take the parser tokens as argument.<br>
 The expander will interprete the environment variables into their corresponding value.<br>
 It also handles subshells, creates pipes and handles all the opening of input-/output-redirections and storing the correct ones in the executor tokens.<br>
+Subshells are executed by creating a child process which runs minishell without readline reading the input, but directly handing the correct, unparsed commands to it.
+And after the lexer is done, it will call the parser and so on.<br>
 After passing every of those parts without errors, it calls the executor in a loop and gives the executor the correct values to work with.<br>
 After a call of the executor, an error value, similar to errno, is set to the exit code of the executor.<br>
 This error value can be checked by running `echo $?` and is used for the `&&` and `||` logic.<br><br>